-Welcome to Other Nations…offering information, inspiration, and support for human beings working to end speciesism. __________________________________________________________
+Welcome to Other Nations…offering information, inspiration, and support for human beings working to end speciesism.

 DEATH.
 TAXES.
 FACEBOOK: Some things are just inevitable.
-Now that we’ve made the leap, please “like” us. ___________________________________________________
+Now that we’ve made the leap, please “like” us.

 Visit our Circus Animal Exploitation page for videos, news articles, and resources (including Animal Welfare Act violations).
 On April 11 & 12 we delivered clear but gentle messages to circus-goers: Circuses = no fun for animals * Animal-free circuses rock! * Have a heart for circus animals * Boycott circus cruelty.
 Thanks to everyone ( from child to retired) who came out to advocate for circus animals!

-New at our blog: “A (trophy animal) picture is worth a thousand (angry, violent) words.”
+At our blog: “A (trophy animal) picture is worth a thousand (angry, violent) words.”
 See the egotistical woman perched on the body of her giraffe “trophy.”
 We question if the anger, violence, and sexism expressed in the abundant comments posted to the photo help animals–or anyone, for that matter, including the commenters.
 It’s at our blog.

 AT OUR BLOG: “Someone else’s trash: Rez dogs saved; rez dogs lost.”
 A year after their rescue, “dumpster puppies” and their guardians enjoy a reunion.
 An examination of issues that lead to out-of-control dog populations on reservations and how both tribal and non-tribal people are attempting to address the problem.
-Find it here. _______________________________________________________________
+Find it here. ________________________________________________________________

 MONTANA’S 2013-2014 WOLF SLAUGHTER TALLY: Projectile: 144; Trap: 86; TOTAL: 230 Dates: Archery, 9/7 – 9/14/13 Rifle, 9/15/13 – 3/15/14 Trapping, 12/15/13 – 2/28/14 For last year’s tally, visit our Northern Rockies Wildlife page under “issues” in the menu bar.
 (NRDC photo) Can you open a trap to release your dog???
 Check out the linked resources in our Nov.
 2012 newsletter.
 BE PREPARED TO SAVE YOUR DOG! _______________________________________________________________